lixitrixi/classical-chronicle/_articles/angelique-kidjo-visits-classical.md

 Following the performance was a Q&A with Kidjo, led by City Councilor Nirva LaFortune.
 Audience members asked questions on a variety of topics, including about her musical inspirations and process.

 Angélique Kidjo’s performance was musically awe-inspiring and moved the audience to make a difference in their own communities.
-Hopefully more great opportunities like this one can take place at Classical in the future..
+Hopefully more great opportunities like this one can take place at Classical in the future.